Being a father can be a tough job – but for me, the benefits far outweigh any negatives.

 9 Characteristics And Qualities Of A Good Father

+What does it take to be a good father?
 Here is my list of 9 qualities a father should have.

 One of the essential qualities of a father or any parent is that protective instinct.
-As soon as you become a dad, you must help to protect your child and care for them at any cost.
+As soon as you become a dad, you must help protect your child and care for them at any cost.

 They should always feel safe, instinctively knowing that you will shield them from harm while providing them with the necessities like food, water, and shelter.